4ndrelim/4ndrelim.github.io/content/blog/vanished/index.md

   Still, can't help but feel <i>Envy creeping in.</i>
 </span>

 More concerning, I started having doubts.
 Perhaps i'm doing it all wrong.
 Maybe I could have better focused my efforts on certain aspects.
 Maybe it was the way I carried myself.
 Maybe I failed to explain my thoughts with sufficient clarity.
 Maybe I just wasn't a good fit for the company.
-Maybe I could have choked less.
+Maybe I could've choked less.

 Bunch of maybes, no idea where to start working on.
 But something has to change, and I will ponder more over the winter break.

 ### Not All Was Bad
-2023 was also a re-defining year. **The seeds of change have been sowed**.
+2023 was also a re-defining year. [**The seeds of change have been sowed**](../seeds-of-change/).
 I travelled a lot more this year, some with friends, some alone.
 Two trips really stood out, during which I found myself becoming increasingly introspective.
-From plunging into the beautiful depths of the sea to scaling the majestic heights of the Himalayas, I've done a fair bit of living.
-For once, I truly felt that there is so much more to life than academia and work.
+From plunging into the beautiful depths of the sea to scaling the majestic heights of the Himalayas, I've done a fair bit of living.<br>For the first time, I truly felt that there is so much more to life than academia and work.

 I've also had the opportunity to speak with several established mountaineers.
 And it's high-time to start pondering </br>
 <span class="thoughts">